AyA-EhaB/Multithreaded-Parking-System-Simulation/README.md

-# Multithreaded-Parking-System-Simulation
-Here's a GitHub-friendly version of the visualization for your parking system simulation.
-This can be used in the README file to explain the project's flow and architecture.

----

 # Multithreaded Parking System Simulation

 This project simulates a multithreaded parking system using Java threads and semaphores.
 The simulation models a parking lot with multiple entry gates, where cars arrive, park for a specified duration, and then leave.
 Each car’s journey (arrival, parking, and departure) is managed through a separate thread.